Table of Contents

 ✅ Segment & Customize

 Segmentation is one of the essential email marketing strategies.
-Your subscribers will be more inclined to click if you’ve done the right Segmentation and customized the message for that list segment.
+Your subscribers will be more inclined to click if you’ve done the proper Segmentation and customized the message for that list segment.

 When we say personalization, we don’t just mean using tags like #[FNAME]# or #[LNAME]# (you can test to see results with or without them).
-Instead, we insist on creating a message that will make the customer feel that they are being addressed.
+Instead, we insist on creating a message to make the customer feel they are being addressed.
 Use direct rather than impersonal addressing and follow the tone of your brand’s voice.

 ✅ Copywriting, copywriting, copywriting

 Email is an excellent way to apply copywriting techniques.
-However, they must be used in context, taking into account the interests and specifics of the list of subscribers.
+However, they must be used in context, considering the interests and specifics of the list of subscribers.

 Some useful suggestions: